CSSE6400/software-architecture/README.md

 ## Folder Structure

-* `assessments/`: Currently holds the specification sheets for each of the courses assessment items.
+* `assessments`: Specification sheets for each of the courses assessment items.
-* `bin/`: Scripts for building course content.
+* `bin`: Scripts for building course content.
-* `dist/`: Empty directory used as the output for the build scripts.
+* `dist`: Empty directory used as the output for the build scripts.
-* `notes/`: Lecture notes for the course content.
+* `notes`: Lecture notes for the course content.
-* `practicals/`: Guides for each of the structured practical sessions.
+* `practicals`: Guides for each of the structured practical sessions.
-* `public/`: The public facing website in static HTML form.
+* `public`: The public facing website in static HTML form.
 This directory becomes the root when the site is published.
-* `references/`: A collection of bibtex references used in the course.
+* `references`: A collection of bibtex references used in the course.
-* `tex/`: Shared latex items.
+* `tex`: Shared latex items.
-* `workdir/`: Empty directory used for temporary storage by the build scripts.
+* `workdir`: Empty directory used for temporary storage by the build scripts.

 ## Workflows